-The college’s Helpdesk is meant to be a one-stop-shop area to support the college community.
-From this central page an enduser can reset their password, put in a work order, browse FAQs on several topics, and find import contact information for other offices.
+The Helpdesk is a one-stop-shop area to support the college community.
+From this central page, a student or employee can reset their password, put in a work order, browse FAQs on several topics, and find import contact information for other offices.

 Southern ALERTS is an emergency notification system that will be used by Southern to notify faculty/staff, students and other constituents of emergency situations that are occurring on one or all of our campuses or sites providing instructions for actions you should take.
 All emergency alerts will automatically be sent to:

 - Southern’s Facebook page